 Whenever I was relaxing in the sun at one of the many cafes along the Promenade du Soleil in Menton, I would wonder about the hilltop villages in the nearby mountains which always seem to be shrouded in clouds.
 “Are they also shrouded in mystery?”
 I wondered.
 Menton proudly claims that they have 320 days of sunshine each year.
 What was it like living in a town where it appeared that the sun hardly ever shone?
 Or was this merely an illusion?
 After weeks of wondering about these hilltop villages, I finally decided one morning that the time had come for a reconnaissance mission.
 So, I hopped into my not-so-flashy Fiat 500L and drove up to Gorbio, the closest of these “mysterious” villages.

 The historic medieval village of Gorbio dates back to the 12th century and sits on the side of a hill in the shadow of Mount Agel.
 Like many of the perched villages in the area Gorbio has a stunning view, not just of the Mediterranean and the surrounding valley, but also of the architectural marvel known as the A8 motorway.
 Not surprising, the road up to Gorbio from the coast is a small winding road.
-Gorbio is less than five miles from Menton, but because of the narrow road, it takes about 20-30 minutes to reach the village, depending on how often you need to pull over to let oncoming traffic pass you.
+Gorbio is less than five miles from Menton, but because of the narrow road, it takes about 20-30 minutes to reach the village, depending on how often you need to pull over to let oncoming traffic pass.
 Once you’ve managed to make it up the steep hill, you enter the village at the main square, the Place de la Republicique.
-The square is dominated by a 300 year old elm tree, which according to legend, was planted to celebrate the Treaty of Utrecht, which returned the province of Nice to the Duke of Savoy.
+The square is dominated by a 300-year-old elm tree, which according to legend, was planted to celebrate the Treaty of Utrecht, which returned the province of Nice to the Duke of Savoy.

 As is the case with most of the medieval villages on the Cote d’Azur, the town is full of winding streets and colorful houses.
 The homes in Gorbio are garnished with plants and flowers, giving it a Mediterranean feel, though it is miles from the water.
 As for sightseeing, there are the 17th century Church of Saint-Barthélemy and the 15th century Chapel of the Penitents-Blancs, which never seems to be open.
 On the edge of town there is the Chateau of the Comtes de Malaussene, an imposing 17th century castle that is still owned by the Malaussene family, but unfortunately it is closed to the public.

 Even though there are only a few real tourist attractions, Gorbio is still worthy of a visit, if for nothing else then to wander the streets of an unspoiled medieval town.
 My first stop was Restaurant Les Terraces in the main square for a cup of coffee, which I enjoyed sitting at a table in the sun, which contrary to my expectations, was shining brightly.
 Besides two men, who each had a couple of hunting dogs, the café was empty of customers.
 A short distance away is Saint-Barthélemy, with its baroque style painted facade and a picturesque clock tower.
-After a quick tour of the church, I continued to walk around the streets of the village, admiring the magnificent residences with their ancient doorways, some dating back over 500 years.
+After a quick tour of the church, I continued to walk around the streets of the village, admiring the magnificent residences, some dating back over 500 years.

 While the village of Gorbio has less than 500 full-time residents, there are quite a few religious festivals and celebrations held in the town each year.
 The most famous being the Procession aux Limaces (Procession of Slugs), where snail shells are filled with olive oil and lit to illuminate the streets of the entire village in celebration of the olive harvest.
 A procession is then led by the local priest, which winds its way through the narrow streets of the village.
 I thought about the procession of the snails as I wandered the streets and pictured the now empty streets of Gorbio lined with revelers.
 “Where are they all now?”
 I wondered.
 As I continued snapping pictures of the town, I felt like I had wandered onto an empty movie set.
 Or a location for a fashion shoot.
 The only thing missing was a cameraman and a bevy of beautiful models.
 Being off the beaten path, I had assumed that Gorbio was going to be a quiet town but was surprised to find it totally deserted.
 In fact, besides the gentlemen with the dogs and the taciturn waitress at the café, the only other people I saw were some hikers in the parking lot, probably preparing for a trek up to nearby Sainte-Agnès, a five-mile hike to the north.